In This Article

-Most 12-Step groups are informal, with regulations drafted and enforced by attending members themselves.
-In some groups, there is nobody to appeal to unless something illegal has been done, which often results in the occurrence of 13th stepping.
+Most 12-Step groups are informal, with regulations drafted and enforced by members.
+In some groups, there's nobody to appeal to.
+This is unless something illegal has happened.
+This can result in 13th stepping.

 Who is at Risk of Becoming a “13th Stepper?”

-Any long-term sober person who remains in the AA program could become a 13th stepper if they are not disciplined.
-That applies to all genders and sexes, as 13th step predators are not limited solely to being men.
+Any person who remains in the AA program could become a 13th stepper.
+That applies to all genders and sexes.
+13th step predators are not limited solely to being men.

-Newcomers in recovery are vulnerable and lonely, with lowered self-esteem and boundaries that have yet to be established.
-Members that recognize this but still proceed to target these newcomers for their personal gain are at risk of becoming 13th steppers.
+Newcomers in recovery are vulnerable and lonely.
+They have lowered self-esteem and don't know how to set boundaries.
+Members recognize this.
+However, they still target newcomers for their personal gain.
+They are at risk of becoming 13th steppers.

-Unfortunately, many new members become romantically involved with a 13th stepper within a few months of starting their alcohol addiction recovery.
+Unfortunately, many new members become romantically involved with a 13th stepper.
+This usually happens within a few months.

 Dangers of 13th Stepping

 Furthermore, AA meetings are meant to be unwaveringly supportive.
-13th stepping endangers the entire group’s reputation and could possibly harm the image of all groups.
+13th stepping endangers the entire group’s reputation.
+It could possibly harm the image of all groups.

 How to Prevent 13th Stepping

-While there is no surefire way to prevent 13th stepping, there are many things that can be done to discourage it and reduce the rate at which it occurs.
+There are many things that can be done to discourage 13th stepping.
 These measures include:

-- Making it known from the beginning that it is only acceptable to have a sexual relationship with another group member when sobriety has been secured for both members.
+- Making it known from the start that sexual relationships between group members are acceptable.
+This is only if sobriety has been secured for both members.

-- Immediately ending a relationship with a sponsor if they make any advancements; sponsors are meant to provide only support and advice — nothing more.
+- Ending a relationship with a sponsor if they make any advancements.
+Sponsors are meant to provide only support and advice — nothing more.

-- Letting newcomers know that they should avoid sexual relationships during the beginning stages (typically the first year) of their recovery journey.
+- Letting newcomers know that they should avoid sexual relationships during the beginning stages of their recovery.

 - Draw a line between flirting and preying on vulnerable members